AAAI-10 Special Track on Challenges in AI (CAI)

 The AAAI-10 Challenge Track provides an opportunity for researchers to give a focused talk on a problem or problem class that is challenging for existing techniques and that they believe deserves dramatically more attention.
 In some cases a challenge paper may resemble papers submitted to the Senior Member Track, which welcomes papers about an “important new research area, or a thoughtful critique of trends in the field,” but a challenge paper must lay out a specific problem or problem class for other researchers to investigate.
 Accepted challenge papers will be published in the AAAI proceedings much like traditional technical papers.
 Unlike traditional technical papers, however, a challenge is expected to motivate other researchers towards a focused program of research ideally culminating in papers, submitted to subsequent AAAI conferences, that address one or more aspects of the technical challenge.

-A challenge paper should include a clear statement of the technical challenge, an argument as to why the challenge is important, discussion of previous relevant work, along with a means of evaluating progress.
+The challenge papers include a clear statement of the technical challenge, an argument as to why the challenge is important, discussion of previous relevant work, along with a means of evaluating progress.
 Ideally, a challenge issued in one AAAI will spark several years of intense research, the fruits of which are highlighted in the succeeding conferences.
-Challenges are welcome from specialists in traditional subfields as well as related disciplines that share with AI problems, techniques, or perspectives.
-When evaluating a challenge paper, reviewers will consider the following factors:
+Challenges were welcome from specialists in traditional subfields as well as related disciplines that share with AI problems, techniques, or perspectives.

 Special Track Cochairs

 - Daniel S. Weld (University of Washington, USA)

 - David E. Smith (NASA Ames Research Center, USA)